 Meanwhile, the top 1% are using the tax law to their advantage to minimize their tax liability, oftentimes leaving us clueless…

-In this post, I’m going to give you BIGGEST tax write-offs for small businesses.
+So in this post, we’re going to give you the BIGGEST tax write-offs for small businesses.

 Now, let’s begin.

-I was motivated to create today’s post after speaking to one of my clients.
+We were motivated to create today’s post after speaking to one of our clients.

-And once we reviewed it, I was suddenly shocked.
+And once we reviewed it, we were suddenly shocked.
 He was leaving so much money on the table.
 There were so many things wrong.

 For one, he reported his total revenue as his income on his tax return in prior years.
 This means that he had deducted absolutely NOTHING on his tax returns.